benjvi/seven-ways-to-install-cert-manager/README.md

 There are lots of different ways to install software packages onto Kubernetes.

-Some of them have seen wide adoption in the community for distributing packages, like distributing plain Kubernetes manifests and Helm charts.
+Some of them have seen wide adoption in the community, like distributing plain Kubernetes manifests and Helm charts.

 VMware Tanzu is moving towards a different approach, using `kapp-controller` packages, a still emerging and not (yet) widely adopted approach but one which seems to offer some advantages.